MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 ### System.Management.Automation.CommandInfo

 This cmdlet returns objects derived from the **CommandInfo** class.
-The type of object that is returned depends on the type of command that `Get-Command` gets.
+The type of object that's returned depends on the type of command that `Get-Command` gets.

 ### System.Management.Automation.AliasInfo